HJvA/fshome/README.md

 # fshome

 Application to embed fs20 type devices to the Apple homekit eco system.
-Fs20 represents a family of devices with many functions which communicate via the 868 MHz radio frequency.
+Fs20 represents a family of devices with many actuators and sensors which communicate via the 868 MHz radio frequency.
 The application operates as a homekit bridge e.g. on a Raspberry pi which is connected to your home network.
 Uses a CUL transceiver to receive and send fs20 messages on the 868 MHz RF network

-This project is an extension of the HAP-python project by Ivan Kalchev <ikalchev>.
+The project leans heavily on the HAP-python project by Ivan Kalchev.
-It is cloned from https://github.com/ikalchev/HAP-python
+It is cloned as a submodule from <https://github.com/ikalchev/HAP-python>

 The results will be stored in a sqlite database.
-The quantities measured will have to be assigned to a source / room in a fs20.json file.
+The quantities recorded will have to be assigned to a source / room in a fs20.json file.

-The measured temeratures and humidities can be displayed in a svg chart in a browser, with selectable quantities and sources.
-For this a web server is available using the bottle web-framework cloned from https://github.com/bottlepy/bottle
+The measured temeratures and humidities and other recorded events can be displayed in a svg chart in a browser, with selectable quantities and sources.
+For this a web server is available using the bottle web-framework cloned from <https://github.com/bottlepy/bottle> by Marcel Hellkamp.

 ## Table of Contents
 1. [Installation](#Installation)